mrodrise/cimc/README.md

     4. Apache Spark service to execute Machine Learning workload
     5. Db2 Warehouse on Cloud to store the feedback data for batch predictions
     6. SQL Database to store the data
-    7. Natural Language processing to analyze social network inputs.
+    7. Natural Language processing to analyze social network inputs
     8. Google Maps Api to get information about the evacuation route
+    9. Weather Insights to get information about the Weather

 ![schema](doc_images/Schema.jpg)